-- the demarcation of the roles, functions, responsibilities and powers of the Board, the shareholders, individual directors, officers and executives of the company; - the terms of reference of the various board committees; - matters reserved for final decision-making or pre-approval by the Board; and - the policies and practices of the Board in respect of matters such as corporate governance, trading by directors in the securities of the company, declarations of conflicts of interest, Board meeting documentation and procedures and the nomination, appointment, induction, training and performance evaluation of directors and members of Board committees.
+- the demarcation of the roles, functions, responsibilities and powers of the Board, the shareholders, individual directors, officers and executives of the company; - the terms of reference of the various board committees; - matters reserved for final decision-making or pre-approval by the Board; and - the policies and practices of the Board in respect of matters such as corporate governance, dealing by directors in the securities of the company, declarations of conflicts of interest, board meeting documentation and procedures and the nomination, appointment, induction, training and performance evaluation of directors and members of board committees.

-A quorum for a Board resolution comprises five directors, three of whom must be non-executive.
+A quorum for a board resolution comprises five directors, three of whom must be non-executive.
 The Board meets at least four times a year.
 It approves the strategic direction of the company defined by the chief executive, maintains full and effective control over the company and monitors the executive management through a structured approach to reporting and accountability.
 However, the company adopts a decentralised approach to the day-to-day running of the businesses of the group.

 The non-executive directors are chosen for their experience, business skills and acumen and bring independent, experienced judgement to bear on issues of strategy, performance and resources, including key appointments, standards of conduct, protection of stakeholders' interests and the setting of company policy.
 Considerations of gender and racial diversity, as well as diversity in respect of business, geographic and academic backgrounds, are taken into account when appointments to the Board are considered.
+All directors are individuals of integrity and courage, and have the relevant knowledge, skills and experience to bring judgement to bear on the business of the company.
+The directors are entitled to seek independent professional advice at Sasol's expense concerning the company's affairs and have access to any information they may require in discharging their duties as directors.